 Note: If copy permission is denied, try sudo.

-Also set the JAVA_HOME environment variable in your .bashrc file; for example, export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_144.jdk/Contents/Home '''
+Also set the JAVA_HOME environment variable in your .bashrc file; for example, '''

 Windows To build on Windows 10, run bash to obtain a version of Ubuntu (provided by the Windows Subsystem for Linux) and follow the Ubuntu instructions.